Frequently asked questions

 Microsoft and the Computing Technology Industry Association, (CompTIA), are internationally recognized industry representatives who developed the Cyber Security IT Professional program curriculum, which is designed to complete your training in five weeks (or ten weeks if you choose evening classes).
 They also created the hands-on labs.

 CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
 This is why: The DOD-8570 regulation is a lesser-known government regulation.
-(Technically, it has been updated to DOD-8140, but that uses the old DOD-8570 chart).
-You must hold at least one certification if you’re in a situation where sensitive government data might be available to you.
-Typically the minimum asked for is CompTIA Security+.
+It has been technically updated to DOD-8140.
+However, it still uses the DOD-8570 chart.
+The document states that you need to have at least one certification if you are in a job that could expose you to sensitive data.
+CompTIA Security+ usually is the minimum certification required.
 This certification is requested by companies even if they will not work for the government.
-You should be able to get a job if you have these certifications.
+These certifications will make you highly sought-after and should not be a problem to get placed.

 How do I get started with your cybersecurity training program?